peterdudek/peter-portfolio/README.md

 There are fewer commits than I made in reality as I started this portfolio again from scratch after I had realized that my css & image links as well as "assets" folder were a bit messy.

 ![My picture](assets/images/DeathValley.jpg)

-*Sorry for any language mistakes - English is my second language*